 Since the Texas Book Festival’s (TBF) founding in 1995, it has been a part of the TBF’s mission to promote Texas libraries and literacy.
 Each year, funds raised at the annual Texas Book Festival support grants that are distributed the following year.
-Since 1996, the organization has donated more than $2.6 million to more than 600 libraries across Texas.
+Since 1996, the organization has funded 1,010 grants totaling more than $2.6 million to over 600 libraries across Texas.
 Click here to see past winners.
 Grants are awarded each year at the annual TLA conference.

 2014 Library Grant Winners: